-A spouse of an employee receiving an age and service annuity (or a spouse of a disability annuitant who is otherwise eligible for an age and service annuity) is eligible for a spouse annuity at any age if he or she is caring for the employee's unmarried child under age employee's disabled child of any age who became disabled before age 22.
+Spouse of an age and service employee, caring for the employee's unmarried child A spouse of an employee receiving an age and service annuity (or a spouse of a disability annuitant who is otherwise eligible for an age and service annuity) is eligible for a spouse annuity at any age if he or she is caring for the employee's unmarried child under age 18.
+The spouse is also eligible if caring for the employee's disabled child of any age who became disabled before age 22.